aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 **How to use the firmware code** <br>
 Install all library dependecies (see below). <br>
-Open the .ino file in Arduino Studio. <br>
+unzip the "firmware code" folder and rename it with the name of the .ino file it contains. <br> Open the .ino file in Arduino Studio. <br>
 Select the ESP32 S3 MCU / board from the menu, and then the code should compile. if not, follow the instructions shown in the debug console. <br>